essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 ::

-  restraint add id1-id2-id3-id4 dihedral harmonic theta krest
+  chunk restraint add id1-id2-id3-id4 dihedral harmonic theta krest

 For a dihedral harmonic restraint you must specify the target equilibrium angle and the force constant.
 This restraint does not work on solvent molecules and on protein backbone atoms.